DyFormer: A Scalable Dynamic Graph Transformer with Provable Benefits on Generalization Ability: Method

 \subsection{Spatial-temporal encoding}

-Given the temporal-union graph, our next step is to translate the spatial-temporal information from snapshot graphs to the temporal-union graph $\mathcal{G}_\text{union}$, which can be recognized and leveraged by Transformers.
-Notice that most classical GNNs either over-rely on the given graph structure by only considering the first- or higher-order neighbors for feature aggregation~\citep{ying2021transformers}, or directly learn graph adjacency without using the given graph structure~\citep{devlin2018bert}.
-On the one hand, over-relying on the graph structure makes the model fails to capture the inter-relation between nodes that are not connected in the labeled graph, and could be very sensitive to the noisy edges due to human-labeling errors.
-On the other hand, completely ignoring the graph structure makes the optimization problem challenging because the model has to iteratively learn model parameters and estimate the graph structure.
-To avoid the above two extremes, we present two simple but effective designs of encodings, i.e., \textit{temporal connection encoding} and \textit{spatial distance encoding}, and provide details on how to integrate them into \DGTE.
+Given a temporal-union graph, our next step is to translate the spatial-temporal information from snapshot graphs to the temporal-union graph $\mathcal{G}_\text{union}$, which can be recognized and leveraged by Transformers.
+Most classical GNNs either over-rely on the given graph structure by only considering the first- or higher-order neighbors for feature aggregation~\cite{ying2021transformers} (which could make the model fail to capture the inter-relation between nodes that are not connected in the labeled graph) or directly learn graph adjacency without using the given graph structure~\cite{devlin2018bert} (which makes the optimization problem challenging because the model has to iteratively learn model parameters and estimate the graph structure).
+To avoid the above two extremes, we present two simple but effective encoding designs, i.e., \textit{temporal connection encoding} and \textit{spatial distance encoding}, and introduce how to integrate them into \oure.

+\paragraph{Temporal connection encoding.} Temporal connection (TC) encoding is designed to inform \our if an edge $(i,j)$ exists in the $t$-th snapshot graph.
+We denote $\mathbf{E}^\text{TC} = [\mathbf{e}_{2t-1}^\text{TC}, \mathbf{e}_{2t}^\text{TC}]_{t=1}^T \in \mathbb{R}^{2T\times d}$ as the temporal connection encoding lookup-table where $d$ represents the hidden dimension size, which is indexed by a function $\psi(i,j,t)$ indicating whether an edge $(i,j)$ exists at time-step $t$.
+More specifically, we have $\psi(i,j,t)=2t$ if $(i,j) \in \mathcal{G}_t$, $\psi(i,j,t)=2t-1$ if $(i,j) \not\in \mathcal{G}_t$ and use this value as an index to extract the corresponding temporal connection embedding from the look-up table for next-step processing.
+Note that during pre-training or the training on first few time-steps, we need to mask-out certain time-steps to avoid leaking information related to the predicted items (e.g., the temporal reconstruction task in Section.~\ref{section:pretrain}).
+In these cases, we set $\psi(i,j,t')=\O$ where $t'$ denotes the time-step we mask-out, and skip the embedding extraction at time $t'$.